-3101 Principles of Physical Science (\$2)- Fall Semester
+- 3101 Principles of Physical Science (\$2) Fall Semester

 Designed to introduce as clearly and simply as possible the essential elements of physical science to the liberal arts student.
 Consists of a study of the basic laws of physics, the developments of contemporary physics, geophysics, meteorology, and astronomy.
 Emphasis is placed strongly on principles.
-Laboratory consists of formal laboratories to use and visits to various research laboratories.
+Laboratory consists of formal laboratory exercises and visits to various research laboratories.
 May not be counted as physics toward a major or minor in physics or as a prerequisite to any physics course other than Physics 3102.
 Two lectures and two laboratory hours per week.
-Open to all students.

-- 3102 Principles of Physical Science (\$2)-Spring Semester Continuation of Physics 3101.
+Open to all students. - 3102 Principles of Physical Science (\$2) Spring Semester Continuation of Physics 3101.
 Prerequisite: Physics 3101.
-May not be counted as in physics toward a major or minor in physics or as a prerequisite to any other course in physics.
-Two lectures and two laboratory hours per week. - 4103 General Physics (\$2) Mechanics and heat.
-If taken after September, 1965, this course may not count as physics toward a major or minor in physics or as a prerequisite to any course in physics other than Physics 4104.
-Three lectures and two laboratory hours per week. - 4104 General Physics (\$2) Electricity, magnetism, sound, and light.
-If taken after September, 1965, this course may not be counted as physics toward a major or minor in physics or as a prerequisite to any course in physics.
-Three lectures and two laboratory hours per week.
+May not be counted as physics toward a major or minor in physics or as a prerequisite to any other course in physics.
+Two lectures and two laboratory hours per week. - 4103 General Physics (\$2)

+Mechanics and heat.
+This course may not count as physics toward a major or minor in physics or as a prerequisite to any course in physics other than Physics 4104.
+Three lectures and two laboratory hours per week. - 4104 General Physics (\$2)

+Electricity, magnetism, sound, and light.
+This course may not be counted as physics toward a major or minor in physics or as a prerequisite to any course in physics.
+Three lectures and two laboratory hours per week. - 3106 Elementary Theory of Sound Spring Semester

-3106 Elementary Theory of Sound - Spring Semester A study of sound as related to speaking, singing, and to musical instruments.
+A study of sound as related to speaking, singing, and to musical instruments.
 It includes physical principles of sound production, transmission, interference, hearing, resonance, pitch, quality, musical intervals, stringed instruments, wind instruments, acoustics of rooms, and associated electronic equipment.
-May not be counted as physics toward a major or minor in physics or as a prerequisite to any course in physics.
-Given 1964-65 and in alternate years.

-4107 Elementary Astronomy (\$2)-Fall Semester A survey of the solar system.
+May not be counted as physics toward a major or minor in physics or as a prerequisite to any course in physics. - 4107 Elementary Astronomy (\$2) Fall Semester A survey of the solar system.
 The main ideas of physical science in their relation to the universe.
-Topics covered are the earth, moon, planets, minor planets, comets, and metcors.
-The mathematical level is the same as in a freshman physics course.
+Topics covered are the earth, moon, planets, minor planets, comets, and meteors.
+The mathematical level is the same as in a freshman physics - On Leave of Absence.

+course.
 Three lectures and one two-hour night laboratory per week.
 May not be counted as physics toward the major or minor in physics or as a prerequisite to any physics course but may be counted as a laboratory science in the liberal arts curriculum.

-4108 Elementary Astronomy (\$2) - Spring Semester

-A continuation of Astronomy 4107.
-The sun, stellar properties, binary and var-iable stars, star cluster, and galaxies.
+- 4108 Elementary Astronomy (\$2) Spring Semester A continuation of Astronomy 4107.
+The sun, stellar properties, binary and variable stars, star cluster, and galaxies.
 Three lectures and two laboratory hours per week.
 Prerequisite: Astronomy 4107.
-May not be counted as physics toward the major or minor in physics or as a prerequisite to any physics course but may be counted as a laboratory science in the liberal arts curriculum.

-4115 Mechanics (\$2) [Formerly Physics 4215] Three lectures and three laboratory hours per week.
-Prerequisite: Mathematics 4111 concurrently and one unit of high school physics or approval of Head of the Physics department,
+May not be counted as physics toward the major or minor in physics or as a prerequisite to any physics course but may be counted as a laboratory science in the liberal arts curriculum. - 4115 Mechanics (\$2) [Formerly Physics 4215] Three lectures and three laboratory hours per week.
+Prerequisite: Mathematics 4111 or concurrently and one unit of high school physics or approval of Head of the Physics department. - 4216 Electricity and Magnetism